Learn more about the Coronavirus (Covid-19) More Info

 Applicants must not be prohibited from possessing a firearm and must demonstrate an acceptable level of proficiency with Divisional-issued weapons during the recruit training program.

 Any use of an illegal drug will be subject to review at the time the application is submitted, any prior use of a hallucinogenic drug, will be an automatic disqualification.
 All other drug use, including illegally using prescribed drugs, is subject to review.

-The Division recognizes federal guidelines/lawns in reference to marijuana, therefore Medical Marijuana use is not permitted by applicants.
+The Division recognizes federal guidelines/laws in reference to marijuana, therefore Medical Marijuana use is not permitted by applicants.

 Weight must be in compliance with the Delaware State Police weight chart or maximum allowed body fat percentage.
 (View Weight Standards and other important recruiting documents)

 Visual acuity can be no worse than 20/40 in each eye, uncorrected, and must be corrected to 20/20 with glasses or gas permeable contacts; or no worse than 20/200 in each eye uncorrected and must be corrected to 20/20 with soft contacts lenses only.
-Normal color vision and normal depth perception are required.
+The applicant shall have the ability to distinguish between the colors of red, green and amber; shall have normal depth perception and no pathology of the eyes.

 *(Following an offer of employment, the selected applicants will be examined by the Division’s heath providers for compliance with the above requirements, and will be given a complete medical examination to determine if the applicant is able to perform essential job functions.)